 My fits were now clutched at my sides, I laid the net of fish beside me and stomped over towards them, fury lighting my face, "If you have any brains in that otherwise empty skull of yours, you'll leave before I gut you like those fish."

 I say gesturing with the knife in my hand towards the fish.

-Flickers of nervousness and doubt ran across their face's, they stood there for a few moments, each exchanging glances with each other.
+Flickers of nervousness and doubt run across their face's, they stand there for a few moments, each exchanging glances with each other.
 I allow myself a small prideful smirk.

-Riptide however, did not seem swayed by my threat though, instead he takes a few steps towards me standing way too close for comfort.
-His fingers fiddling with my hair as he leans in and whispers,
+Riptide however, does not seem swayed by my threat though, instead he takes a few steps towards me, standing way too close for comfort.
+His fingers fiddling with my hair as he leans in and whispers,"Wear somethin' pretty tomorrow."

-I violently shove him away from me with a disgusted sigh.
-I pick up my net and quickly trudge up the beach, blocking out the curses he's sputtering out behind my back.
+I shove him away from me with sigh.
+I pick up my net and quickly trudge up the beach, blocking out the rest of his commentary.

 I make my way through the undergrowth of trees to where lies the old shack I used play in as a little child.
 Now I use it as my storage hold.

 I close the rusty door and slump down on a stool untying my net.
 The little house reeks of fish and sand, but I don't mind I got use to the scent ages ago.